ctb/titus-blog/src/2016-sourmash-sbt.rst

 4.2 GB of memory.
 The resulting tree was about 4 GB in size.

 Searching the tree (for GCF_000006965.1_ASM696v1_genomic.fna.gz.sig) took about 3 seconds (and found 31 matches).
+It requires only 100 MB of RAM, because it uses on-demand loading of the tree.

 I'm sure we can speed this all up, but I have to say that's already pretty workable :).